 I tried The Uniform Tinted Mineral Sunscreen SPF 45

 I’ve been using Merit’s new tinted sunscreen and love how lightweight and breathable it feels.
 It really does go on sheer so my skin still looks like my skin.
 The finish is a luminous skin finish that looks very natural.
 It feels super hydrating but also has a decent amount of grip so it doesn’t fade quickly.
 I find it to be very buildable because of how sheer it is, so it’s great to take on the go too.
-The packaging itself looks quite luxe for the under $40 price tag and the formula is non-comedogenic, oil-free, and silicone-free.
-I also appreciate that it’s a pretty high SPF of 45 using non nano zinc oxide.
+I’m also surprised by the coverage power.
+It provides just a tad more coverage than a true skin tint but you can also build it to almost a medium coverage level!

 Price: $38

-Shades: 14
+Shades: 14 available

 I tried The Minimalist Perfecting Complexion Stick

 I find Merit’s foundation stick to be creamy, silky and smooth and the coverage to be light.
 It blends very easily and is sooo convenient to take on the go for touch ups.
-I have noticed that my skin needs to be well hydrated before applying, otherwise it can make my skin look dry.
+I *have* noticed that my skin needs to be well hydrated before applying, otherwise it can make my skin look dry.
 I don’t look like to use this on my entire face as it’s not very long lasting.
-It’s more useful as a spot concealer when I’m out and about.
+The Complexion Stick is more useful as a spot concealer when I’m out and about.
 Since it’s not super heavy duty, it IS buildable but I find that it starts to look cakey on my dry mid-30s skin.

 Price: $38

-Shades: 30
+Shades: 30 available

 I tried Flush Balm